Shossi/EKS-Jenkins-Gitlab/readme.md

     - Updates the version depending on the source branch (Major for `release/*`, Minor for `feature/*`, Patch for `hotfix/*`).
     - Builds the artifact (Docker image).
     - Pushes the Docker image to Docker Hub ([yossizxc/weather](https://hub.docker.com/repository/docker/yossizxc/weather/general)).
-    - Changes the kubeconfig context to the cluster using `aws eks update-kubeconfig`.
-    - Deploys the new Docker image on the two nodes.
+    - Updates the values.yaml file in the GitHub repository with the new image tag.
+    - ArgoCD detects the change in the GitHub repository and automatically redeploys the updated application on the Kubernetes cluster.

 - `Trigger`: Accepted Merge Request to Master Branch.

+---

 ## Application

 - **Weather API:**
     - A Flask application using Gunicorn as a WSGI server.

+---

 ## Tests